anayjoshi/anayjoshi.github.io/_posts/2014-06-26-black-box-infrastructures.md

 ---
-title: "Black Box Infrastructures"
+title: Black Box Infrastructures
 category: posts
 layout: post
-published: true
+permalink: black-box-infrastructures
 ---

 I am fascinated by internet routers.
 Every time I stare at them, I can't help but appreciate their *simple* user interface.
 A router probably is a classic example of **Black Box Products**.
 It simply needs to be plugged into the network, and with very little configuration, it becomes a gateway to the internet.
 That's incredible isn't it ?